 Furthermore, the AAP’s recommendation of room sharing for the entire first year didn’t take into account the WHOLE picture of infant sleep safety.
 Dr. Ian Paul, the lead author in the 2017 study, says that infant safety is our priority.
 At the same time, he points out that SIDS is not the only sleep safety issue.
 There are other FAR MORE COMMON safety risks that put our babies in danger.
 These safety risks are the ones resulting from sleep deprivation!
 What are those risks?
 Poor bonding with baby, marital struggles, Postpartum Depression, anxiety, car accidents, and even Shaken Baby Syndrome.
 Sometimes we don’t consider how truly DANGEROUS sleep deprivation is.
 Did you know our brains actually act drunk when we are sleep deprived?
 It’s true!

-- The year-long recommendation is admittedly “cautious” and based on evidence that has been called into question.
+The year-long recommendation for room sharing is admittedly “cautious” and based on evidence that has been called into question.